lucyinthesky2111/milestone-project-one/TESTING.md

 * All tasks are completed and all acceptance criteria are met for User Stories 1-7.
 Due to time constraints, no tasks have been attempted for User Stories 8-10.

 # Peer Review
+* Whilst still in progress, this project was submitted for peer review by Code Institute students and alumni on Slack.
+This resulted in me receiving

 # Bugs